pc-magas/tcp_command/README.md

 # Simplistic Command Server

 A simple TCP Server that is able to execute pseudo-commands.
-By default Listend into localhost and port 7070 (no terminal parameter are provided yet).
+By default Listens into localhost and port 7070 (no terminal parameter are provided yet).
 I made this kind of server in order to learn better C++.

 # Build, develop and run unit test